jpfairbanks/hpc6220/writeup.md

 Each process has its own GIL which eliminates contention.
 David Beazley presented a talk at PyCon 2010 that includes a thorough study of the contention for the GIL [Beazley].

-In order to protect processes from each other, the operating system keep seperate memory spaces for each process.
+In order to protect processes from each other, the operating system keep separate memory spaces for each process.
 This restricts multiprocessing code in that every object that is shared between processes must go through communication channels at the OS level.
 These communication channels mean that the parallelism that can be used must be a coarser grain than in OpenMP shared memory programming or CILK+ programing.
-We demonstate this through a comparison of two algorithms for reducing a numerical operation over an array.
+We demonstrate this through a comparison of two algorithms for reducing a numerical operation over an array.
 The PRAM style algorithm using a reduction tree is significantly out performed by both serial reduction and a partitioned reduction that uses one part for each processor.